The Allen Thomas Group Independent Insurance Agency

 As a business owner, protecting your assets is key to ensuring your success.
 That’s why having business insurance is so important.

-A BOP is an affordable way to bundle insurance coverages that most small businesses need into one convenient policy.
+A BOP is an affordable way to bundle insurance that most small businesses need into one convenient policy.

 Think of BOP like a Swiss Army Knife for business owners – it includes all the tools you need in one compact package.
 With just one policy, you’ll be protected against property damage and liability claims such as bodily injury or property damage suffered by customers or visitors at your place of business.